jgilbert20/ghost-tools/CommandLine-Semantics.md

 	mv ~/backups/201605*/work-dir/big-file.PSD /Volumes/usbstick

-Belive it or not, GFS is perfectly find with this.
+Belive it or not, GFS is perfectly fine with this.
 YOu still have valid backups, just in a different place.
 The key is that GFS needs to learn you’ve copied those files.
 Its philosophy is “do what you want, I’ll catch up later”

 Of course, GFS isn’t a mindreader.
 It doesn’t run a damon or a background process.
 It has no idea you’ve just done this henious act.
 As far as its concerned, those backups don’t exist anymore.